 “Okay, I will be there in fifteen minutes.”
 She replied.

 Ajit and Rita were sitting facing each other in twenty minutes time.
 After some inconsequential chitchat Ajit said, “Rita, I have decided to fix a date for our wedding.
 We will have a civil marriage.
 After that we will go together to my house and announce to my parents that we are man and wife.
 Let us see what they say then.
 Do you have any problems with that?
-I am tired and fed up with keeping my parents in the dark.”
+I am tired and fed up of keeping my parents in the dark.”

 Rita looked at him and smiled.
 Ajit’s heart fluttered looking at her lovely smiling face.
 “Okay darling,” she said, “I was waiting for this day.”